FizzerUK/CV/README.md

 ***GRADUATE OF THE SANS INSTITUTE GOVERNMENT FUNDED UPSKILL IN CYBERSECURITY PROGRAMME 2022, CURRENTLY EXPLORING OPPORTUNITIES WITHIN THE CYBER SECTOR WITH AN AMBITION TO PROGRESS INTO IR.***

 Selected as 1 of 200 candidates chosen from around 2000 to successfully train and complete the SANS Upskill in to Cyber Programme, funded by the UK Government designed to bridge the sector skills gap.
 Achieved GIAC SEC275 (GFACT) and SEC401 (GSEC), GSEC pass mark resulted in joining SANS advisory board.
 Covered many hours of training relating to SOC skills, Network Threat Hunting, Purple Team Tactics and Cloud Attacks with John Strand’s BHIS Antisyphon Training.
 I am an enthusiastic network threat hunter with a focus on C2 and data exfiltration investigation with Zeek.
 Good familiarity with Microsoft XDR having an Azure AD Lab built with Terraform to assist my studies in MS SC200.
 Having extensive experience in the NOC I want to leverage this into a SOC Role, and my previous experience in Business Continuity (BC) / Disaster Recovery (DR) has given me a passion and focus on helping businesses, so I have an ambition to move into Incident Response and Purple Team Threat Hunting.
+Started learning RedTeam AD account comprise via Users/SPN accounts for Golden/Silver Tickets so I can learn how best to defend AD.
 ---

 ### **Education & professional development**